 Have a Sessions Session

 Your sessions are the meat and potatoes of your event.
-But they can loose their luster before a single word is spoken.
+But they can lose their luster before a single word is spoken.
 How?
 Errors in their descriptions.
 Re-read your session descriptions in search of spelling typos and grammar mistakes.
-Inevitable, you’ll find one.
+Inevitably, you’ll find one.
 And if you’re lucky, you’ll save yourself the ire of a detail-minded keynote speaker.